FounderLabs-io/resources/content/Customer Development.md

 **Example:**

-> Technical founders ($0-5k MRR) struggle to validate their product ideas because they build features based on assumptions instead of talking to customers.
-This costs them 3-6 months of wasted development time, and they currently 'validate' by asking friends/family who give biased feedback.
+> *Technical founders ($0-5k MRR) struggle to validate their product ideas because they build features based on assumptions instead of talking to customers.
+This costs them 3-6 months of wasted development time, and they currently 'validate' by asking friends/family who give biased feedback.*

-**List of broken down assumptions from this example:**
+**List of smaller, more specific assumptions from this example:**

 - Technical founders **struggle with validation more than non-technical founders.**
 - Technical founders **hate building products nobody wants (and have experienced this previously)**.